liuyf85/SynergyX_Efficient/README.md

 # SynergyX Optimization: Efficient Drug Synergy Prediction

-This repository contains the implementation of **SynergyX**, a multi-modality mutual attention network for interpretable drug synergy prediction.
-We optimize the SynergyX framework to improve computational efficiency while maintaining high prediction accuracy for large-scale drug synergy prediction.
-The key optimizations include **FlashAttention**, **mixed-precision training**, and **rewritten LayerNorm**, which lead to significant improvements in training and inference speed, as well as memory consumption.
+This repository contains the implementation of **SynergyX**, a multi-modality mutual attention network designed for interpretable drug synergy prediction.
+We have optimized the SynergyX framework to enhance computational efficiency while maintaining high prediction accuracy for large-scale drug synergy prediction.
+The key optimizations include **FlashAttention**, **mixed-precision training**, and **rewritten LayerNorm**.
+These improvements have led to remarkable performance gains, including:

+- **Training Speed**: **2.80× faster**
+- **Inference Speed**: **2.95× faster**
+- **Memory Efficiency**: **59% reduction**
+- **Accuracy**: **0.61% increase in MSE**

+These optimizations significantly enhance the training and inference speed while reducing memory consumption, all with a minimal impact on model accuracy.

 ## Key Features